openedx/edx-documentation/en_us/course_authors/source/video/upload_video_edx/video_setup.rst

    the CMS account.
 The email address that you log in with is the owner of any channels that you create.

 #.
-In the navigation bar at left, click **CHANNELS**.
-A list of your channels
+In the navigation bar on the left, click **CHANNELS**.
+A list of your
-   appears.
+   channels appears.

 #.
-Above the list of channels click **Create New**.
-A popup window opens.
+Above the list of channels, click **Create New**.
+A popup window opens and
+   presents fields for information about the channel.

 #.
 Leave the check boxes under **Permissions** unselected, and then click
    **Continue**.
 (You can change the channel's permission settings at any time.)
-The popup window presents fields for information about the channel.

 #.
 Provide a channel name that clearly and uniquely identifies the course.
    Example channel names include Water201x and Foundations of Chinese